IceWreck/BookStack2Site/README.md

 ## Usage

+Increase the number of API requests allowed per minute in Bookstack by setting `API_REQUESTS_PER_MIN=5000` in your Bookstack config.

 One day I'll get time to add the _automatically trigger SSG_ feature.
 Until then, this generates MdBook format markdown and you have to run the `mdbook build` command yourself.

 If you just want markdown without an HTML site then don't run the `mdbook` command.